yasir2000/openwrt-oldwiki-md/ProgrammersGuideToWebif.rst

 Localization is accomplished by a pre-processor which replaces all '@TR<<symbolname>>' variables with the corresponding symbol value in the currently active language symbol file.
 If no symbol is found, the symbol name itself is used for the text.
 Therefore, simply using many @TR<<text>> macros for strings is all that initially needs to be done to make a webif page ready for localization.
 Translators can later add the symbols to the localized symbol file.
-The localized symbol files are, as of White Russian RC6, stored in seperate packages instead of all being included in the base webif set.
+The localized symbol files are, as of White Russian RC6, stored in separate packages instead of all being included in the base webif set.
 }}}
 The translation is done by webif-page.
 It either uses a nvram get "language" (if you use nvram) or if exists /etc/config/webif, finds "lang"

-Also, webif-page accepts any *.txt in the laungage directory.
+Also, webif-page accepts any *.txt in the language directory.
 Which is a big help.
 So understand "common.txt" as it is and try and reuse text.
 Specialized txt can be added without changing common.txt

 === /usr/lib/webif ===
 A quick grep[[FootNote(grep '().*{' *|sed -e 's/^\(.*\):\(.*\){/||`\1`||`\2`||`doc`||/'  function() {  #doc# does this   would make documentation easier ...)]] of the .sh files gives  an idea of the functions available: